Matairangi Skills Park

 Next Steps..

-This concept plan will serve as a high-level visual guide to share the vision with the Wellington City Council and the community, forming the basis for initial approvals.
+This concept plan is a high-level visual guide to share the vision with Wellington City Council and the community and to get initial approvals.

 References